 3 years ago, Thomas offered his two longest-serving staff members, Emma Hindley and Josh Coombes, the chance to buy a share of the company.

-When Thomas brought in two new shareholders he had the foresight to ask his adviser to amend the company’s articles of association and to produce a ‘Business Will’ covering each of the new shareholders.
+When Thomas brought in two new shareholders he asked his solicitor to amend the company’s articles of association.
+He also introduced a Business Will covering each of the new shareholders.

 As part of the process, the company was accurately valued at £1.2 million and the company shares were valued.

 The principle behind premium equalisation is that each individual pays a ‘commercial’ amount relative to the benefit they’re likely to receive.
 Failure to equalise premiums risks a steep Inheritance Tax (IHT) bill.

 The risk is that HMRC judges an arrangement not to be commercial.
 If this happens, those individuals paying more than their ‘fair share’ of the premiums will be seen as making ‘gifts’ and taxed appropriately.

 Unintended IHT bills are more painful still in the event of a claim.
 They can jeopardise the effectiveness of the business trust.
 Moreover, it may potentially leave too little in the pot to fund the intended share purchase.

 When Thomas receives his cancer diagnosis, he exercises his single-option agreement and leaves the business.
 The company’s Shareholder Insurance pays out £720,000 to the business trust.